MightyRyder/hackathon-devkit/README.md

 # hackathon devkit
-Designed to enforce a workflow using the following scripts, specifically designed to be used with debian raspberry pi backends
+Designed to enforce a workflow using the following scripts, specifically designed to be used with Debian Raspberry Pi backends

-This is very user-friendly and supports private repos This code has multiple safety guardrails to prevent overwriting others code for high-speed hackathon environments
+This is very user-friendly and supports private repos

+This code has multiple safety guardrails to prevent overwriting others' code in high-speed hackathon environments

 setup.py --> Generates `config.txt`, which is required for the other scripts to work.
 It also handles dependencies